Hey Bud, 42 weeks. Here we are.

 - Break your water with something that looks like a crochet hook.
 It should feel about the same as a vaginal exam.

 - Use a Foley Catheter, which is essentially inserting a balloon into your cervix and then pumping it up to open up the gates and snap your body into action.

 - Stripping or sweeping your membranes.
-I always wince at the sound of this one because, once again, the medical peeps come up with the most unappealing, grossest and painful sounding phrases to deal with our ailments.
-It simply means your practitioner insert their finger in your cervix opening and separates your amniotic sac from your uterus to kick start the labour process.
+I always wince at the sound of this one because, once again, the medical folks come up with the most unappealing, grossest and painful sounding phrases to deal with our ailments.
+It simply means your practitioner inserts their finger in your cervix opening and separates your amniotic sac from your uterus to kick start the labor process.
 It doesn’t sound particularly comfortable, but it does seem to work.

 - Pitocin.
 This is a synthetic version of oxytocin, which, in very simple terms, is the hormone that is responsible for uterine contractions.
 You’ll be given in an IV and it will get things going.

 As I said off the top, one way or another, you will most likely be ending up with a baby this week because medical professionals don’t like you going past this point.

 Although many of you are actually reading this after having given birth and to you I say, “nice work”.
 No matter how it happened, nice work.
 Many people like to nit pick about birth methods, owning your labor, and an empowering, bonding birthing experience, but as my doctor once told me, “there’s no easy way to get a baby out of you” so if you did it, congratulations.
 That’s hard work.

 Some would argue that this is when the hard part starts and to those people I say, “Shut your fucking chew hole and stop scaring new parents”.

 For me, the timeline went like this: